expo/expo/docs/versions/v7.0.0/guides/using-custom-fonts.md

 On next refresh the app seems to still not display the text with Open Sans Bold.
 You will see that it is still using the default system font.
 The problem is that [`Exponent.Font.loadAsync()`](/versions/v7.0.0/sdk/font#exponentfontloadasync "Exponent.Font.loadAsync") is an asynchronous call and takes some time to complete.
 Before it completes, the `Text` component is already rendered with the default font since it can't find the `'open-sans-bold'` font (which hasn't been loaded yet).

 > **Note:** If you're curious, go ahead and add `console.log(Font.style('open-sans-bold'));` to your code and you'll see that it evaluates to {fontFamily: 'some-long-id-open-sans-bold'}.
-We prepend the family name with a session id in order to prevent fonts from different apps opened through Exponent from clashing.
+We prepend the family name with a session id in order to prevent fonts from different apps opened through Expo from clashing.

 ## Waiting for the font to load before rendering